-Cosmic Structure Formation - Assignment 1 Saikat Chatterjee: room 192, saikat@astro.rug.nl, phone: 8689 November 15, 2016 Cosmology is the study of the dynamics of our universe as a whole.
+COSMIC STRUCTURE FORMATION - Assignment 1 Olmo Piana: room 185, piana@astro.rug.nl September 7, 2018 Cosmology is the study of the dynamics of our universe as a whole.
 The fundamental principles of relativistic cosmology are: Cosmological Principle, Weyl's postulate and General Theory of Relativity.
-In this assignment we will discuss them briefly and will derive some results of standard model of cosmology.
-The cosmological principle This principle states that, at each epoch, universe presents same aspects at every point in space except the local irregularities such as galaxies and clusters.
+In this assignment we will discuss them briefly and will derive some results of the standard model of cosmology.
+The cosmological principle This principle states that, at each epoch, universe presents same aspects at every point in space except the local small-scale irregularities such as galaxies and clusters.
 This implies that if we assume a cosmic time t and consider the spacelike hypersurfaces, then there is no privileged point on these slices.
-That means, universe is homogeneous in space.
+That means that the universe is homogeneous in space.
 According to the same principle, there should not be a privileged direction about any one of these points on the spacelike slides also.
-So, universe is isotropic in space too.
+Of course, two observers at the same location but in relative motion with respect to each other will not see the surrounding universe as isotropic, but the strength of the cosmological principle resides in the possibility to define, at each location, a fundamental rest frame from which the universe will appear isotropic.
+This means that the universe is isotropic in space too.
 A spacelike hypersurface is homogeneous if there is a group of isometries which map any point onto the other.
 If the space is isotropic also then it must be spherically symmetric.
-Weyl's postulate The galaxies lie in the spacetime on a congruence of timelike geodesic and diverging from a point in the finite or infinite past.
+Weyl's postulate The galaxies lie in the spacetime on a congruence $^1$ of timelike geodesic and diverging from a point in the finite or infinite past.
 These geodesics don't intersect except at a singular point in past and possibly in a singular point in future.
 These geodesics are orthogonal to the family of spacelike hypersurfaces.
-So, we may choose coordinates as $(t, x^1, x^2, x^3)$ so that spacelike hypersurfaces are given by t = constant and coordinates $(x^1, x^2, x^3)$ are constant along the timelike geodesics.
+So, we may choose coordinates as $(t, x^1, x^2, x^3)$ so that spacelike hypersurfaces are given by t = constantand coordinates $(x^1, x^2, x^3)$ are constant along the timelike geodesics.
 The coordinates $(x^1, x^2, x^3)$ are called comoving coordinates.
-From the above arguments the most plausible choice of the line element is $x^2$ , $$ds^2 = c^2 dt^2 - h{ij} dx^i dx^j (1)$$ t plays the role of the cosmic time here.
+From the above arguments the most plausible choice of the line element is , $$ds^2 = c^2 dt^2 - h{ij} dx^i dx^j, \tag{1}$$ where t plays the role of the cosmic time here.
 The world map is the distribution of the events on the surfaces of simultaneity.
 World picture is the events lying in the past light cone of the observer.
 The second part of the metric $h{ij}$ , must be independent of time except some time dependent overall scaling factor, as the cosmological principle states that, 3-space is homogeneous and isotropic at each epoch.
 Also the homogeneity and isotropy condition implies that, it must have same curvature in every points of space otherwise, the points would not be geometrically identical.
-Only time can enter as a space-independent overall scale factor which will act as a magnification factor, keeping the geometry same. $$h{ij} = [S(t)]^2 g{ij} \tag{2}$$ &lt;sup>1A congruence of curves is defined such that only one curve goes through each point on the manifold. &lt;sup>2Greek letters are used for spacetime coordinates in coordinate basis and Latin letters for spatial indices.
+Only time can enter as a space-independent overall scale factor which will act as a magnification factor, keeping the geometry same: $$h{ij} = [S(t)]^2 g{ij} \tag{2}$$ $^{1}\mathrm{A}$ congruence of curves is defined such that only one curve goes through each point on the manifold. $^{2}$ Greek letters are used for spacetime coordinates in coordinate basis and Latin letters for spatial indices.
 1 Friedmann-Robertson-Walker (FRW) metric: